traeblain/appernetic-hugo-project/content/blog/wheres-the-old-content.md

 ---
-date: 2016-01-14T11:37:46-06:00
+date: "2016-01-14"
-title: Wheres the Old Content?
+title: "Wheres the Old Content?"
-tags:
-  - site
-  - blog
-  - housekeeping
+tags: [ "site", "blog", "housekeeping" ]
-background: /images/space-horizon.jpg
+background: "/images/space-horizon.jpg"
 ---

 So if I have a new site, new style, new domain...you'd think I'd scrub all my old content.
 But that's not exactly true.